fgauna12/fgauna12.github.io/_posts/2020-01-08-what-if-we-deployed-to-production-daily.md

 But what if this happens often?
 Our users would get pissed.

 Yes, so maybe we should fail faster and have unit tests that run quickly so that we have a higher degree of confidence that we're not introducing regressions.
-We could also run these tests as part of the pipeline and also as part of code reviews.
+We could also run these tests from a pull request so that we gain quicker feedback before deploying anywhere.
 We could even gather code coverage analysis to see the weak areas in the system so that we can continue to harden the weak areas.

 Will unit tests catch everything?